-Below is the National Weather Service Climate Summary of Craig, southwest of Black Mountain.
+Below is the National Weather Service Climate Summary of Craig, southwest of Cougar Mountain.
 The data is from 1928-2010.
 This is the closest long term weather station, but be aware that higher elevations will be much wetter and colder.
-Craig is at 6300 feet elevation, so expect the temperatures on Black Mountain to be 10-20 degrees colder on Black Mountain than in Craig.
+Craig is at 6300 feet elevation, so expect the temperatures on Cougar Mountain to be 10-20 degrees colder than in Craig.

 |MONTH||AVE HIGH||AVE LOW||REC HIGH||REC LOW||AVE PREC (in)|